CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

 + Does the supplied product documentation contain an exact description of all technical and administrative details?
-+ Can the laptops be administered via a centrally controlled management software?
++ Can the laptops be administered via centrally controlled management software?
 Is the administrative interface designed to point out or prevent erroneous, insecure, or inconsistent configurations?